exercism/csharp/exercises/concept/logs-logs-logs/.docs/instructions.md

 The log level of a log line is quite verbose.
 To reduce the disk space needed to store the log lines, a short format is developed: `"[<ENCODED_LEVEL>]:<MESSAGE>"`.

-The encoded log level is simple mapping of a log level to a number:
+The encoded log level is a simple mapping of a log level to a number:

 - `Trace` - `0`
 - `Debug` - `1`